dev-michal-skiba/michalskiba-dev/modules/frontend/src/content/blog/post/sql-injection-example-of-why-we-should-not-trust-user-input.md

 Please open demo site without SQL Injection protection.
 Let's try to recreate the reasoning and actions attacker performs when he wants to exploit potential SQL Injection vulnerability.
 Let's check that the search mechanism works by inputting `Warsaw`.
 It should display two parcel stores as expected.
-With knowledge we have from previous sections let's see whether form is vulnerable to SQL Injection by using `UNION` keyword.
+With the knowledge we have from previous sections let's see whether form is vulnerable to SQL Injection by using `UNION` keyword.
 The idea behind it is that it should "union" two query results into one under two conditions: number of returned values must match and values in the same column of different tables must have the same type, unless it is `NULL` value.
 We will use this `NULL` value exception to check how many values are returned in the query.
 In the search output we can see three values per parcel store, so it is logical to conclude that query returns three values.
 Let's try `abc' UNION SELECT NULL, NULL, NULL;--` then.
 It does not work.
-Maybe some field is not displayed (many times also primary key is returned from query), so let's try it with one more `NULL` by inputting this `abc' UNION SELECT NULL, NULL, NULL, NULL;--`.
+Maybe some fields are not displayed (many times also primary key is returned from query etc.).
+Attacker have to try many combinations, but we can skip that and we can already try to input `NULL` five times: `abc' UNION SELECT NULL, NULL, NULL, NULL, NULL;--`.
 Great (not great for fake carrier), that is working.
 We are now  sure that site is really vulnerable.

 ![sql_injection_1.png](/post/sql_injection/1.png)

 Now it may be useful to know on what database we are operating.
 Most of the modern database provides some kind of command to check it.
-Let's skip part of guessing and with the knowledge that this app is using postgres let's search for `abc' UNION SELECT NULL, version(), NULL, NULL;
+Let's skip part of guessing and with the knowledge that this app is using SQLite let's search for `abc' UNION SELECT NULL, NULL, sqlite_version(), NULL, NULL; --`.
---`.

 ![sql_injection_2.png](/post/sql_injection/2.png)

 That is very useful information.
-In PostgreSQL table names are stored in the table called `information_schema.tables`.
-We can search for all tables with this input `abc' UNION SELECT NULL, table_name, NULL, NULL FROM information_schema.tables;--`.
+In SQLite table names are stored in the table called `<DB_NAME>.sqlite_master`.
+Default database name is `main`.
+We can search for all tables with this input `abc' UNION SELECT NULL, NULL, name, NULL, NULL FROM main.sqlite_master WHERE type='table'; --`.

 ![sql_injection_3.png](/post/sql_injection/3.png)

-Once we find interesting table we can also display all columns on that table by selecting values from `information_schema.columns` table.
-Let's check columns in parcel store table with following input `abc' UNION SELECT NULL, column_name, NULL, NULL FROM information_schema. columns WHERE table_name = 'sql_injection_parcelstore';--`.
+Once we find interesting table we can also get SQL which was used to create the table from the same `<DB_NAME>.sqlite_master` table.
+Let's check it with following input `abc' UNION SELECT NULL, NULL, sql, NULL, NULL FROM main.sqlite_master WHERE name='parcelstore'; --`.

 ![sql_injection_4.png](/post/sql_injection/4.png)

 That is interesting, we found `access_code` column that is not shown in the search result.
-Probably that is code that if provided will open locked doors of parcel store! (let's assume that such access code really exists and is stored on the same table for the sake of this example :D).
-Now all we need to do to get all access codes is to input this `abc' UNION SELECT NULL, name, address, access_code FROM sql_injection_parcelstore;--` and we now know all access codes with the exact locations of parcel stores.
+Probably that is the code that if provided will open locked doors of parcel store! (let's assume that such access code really exists and is stored on the same table for the sake of this example :D).
+Now all we need to do to get all access codes is to input this `abc' UNION SELECT NULL, name, address, access_code, NULL FROM parcelstore;--` and we now know all access codes with the exact locations of parcel stores.

 ![sql_injection_5.png](/post/sql_injection/5.png)

-In real life scenario using SQL Injection you could also add data to the tables (for example users with admin privileges), drop tables or drop whole database, but because I expose this vulnerability online I validate the input, so only read queries are allowed.
+In real life scenario using SQL Injection you could also add data to the tables (for example users with admin privileges), drop tables or drop whole database, but because I expose this vulnerability online I ensured that only `UNION SELECT` can be injected (protection in `pewwee` library to run only one raw query at once), so only read queries are allowed.
 There is (hopefully) no way of dropping the database.
 I also use different database for this demo than for other demos, so there is also no risk of breaking my other demo sites.

 ## Example of correctly implemented search mechanism